bft-smart/library/README.txt

 WHEAT 0.1-alpha
 ----------

-This branch contains the source code for WHEAT, an extension of BFT-SMART that implements the optimizations and vote assignment schemes described in [1].
+This branch contains the source code for WHEAT, an extension of BFT-SMART (based on version 1.0-beta) that implements the optimizations and vote assignment schemes described in [1].
 It can be lanuched in the same way as the standard library.

 Example (for the counter demo):